Reducing Your Sentence with AB600 in California

 What sentences might be eligible for resentencing under AB600?

-Circumstances that might make you eligible for resentencing include:
+Circumstances or post-conviction factors that might make you eligible for resentencing include:

 • You were a juvenile defendant tried in adult court.